 - Offer free classes on composting, square foot gardening, raised beds

-- Foster community garden plots
+- Foster community garden efforts on public or donated land

 - Expand involvement with “Farm to School” network